mrldupuis/mrldupuis.github.io/_posts/2024-01-14-sensequake_larze.md

 published: true
 ---

-VERY excited to start doing some in-office validation and verification of these instruments and to put them through their paces.
+VERY excited to start doing some in-office testing with these instruments which [Geosyntec](https://geosyntec.com/) has purchased from the nice folks at [Sensequake](https://www.sensequake.com/) in Montreal, Canada.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">